billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 The -xd and -xid options treat each bit of a digital word as an individual line.
 In contrast, the -bf option interprets a contiguous group of bits as a non-negative n-bit binary number.
-The -bf extactor reports value
+The -bf extractor reports value
 transitions: the newest value and the time it changed, in two separate files.
 Following **-xa=js,ip,word**, the parameters are: